aperofsky/aperofsky.github.io/_pages/research.md

 In collaboration with [Seattle Flu Alliance](https://seattleflu.org/) investigators, I studied how mobility and COVID-19 NPIs influenced the transmission dynamics of SARS-CoV-2 and 17 endemic respiratory viruses in the greater Seattle region during pre- and post-pandemic years (2018 - 2022), using detailed data from hospital and community-based respiratory surveillance and aggregated foot traffic data from SafeGraph and Meta Data for Good ([Perofsky _et al._ 2024](https://doi.org/10.1038/s41467-024-48528-2)).

 We found that cellphone mobility is most predictive of respiratory virus transmission during periods of dramatic behavioral change, as observed during Seattle’s stay-at-home orders in March 2020.
 However, smaller-scale changes in mobility also correlate with increases in transmission at the beginning of epidemic waves and with declines in transmission during shorter interruptions to population movement (e.g., a pre-pandemic snowstorm).
 Notably, the transmission dynamics of endemic viruses exhibited overall stronger and longer-lasting relationships with mobility than pandemic SARS-CoV-2.
+As an extension of this work, we are currently using mechanistic transmission models, informed by mobility and serology data, to explore the relative impacts of waning immunity and decreased social distancing on the rebound of RSV in Seattle.

 I have also collaborated with members of [Trevor Bedford's group (Fred Hutch)](https://bedford.io/) to relate cellphone mobility patterns to the genomic epidemiology of SARS-CoV-2 in [Seattle-King County](https://doi.org/10.1371/journal.ppat.1012117) and [Washington state](https://doi.org/10.1101/2024.05.24.24307811).

 ### Publications
 * **Perofsky, A.C.**, _et al_.
 Impacts of human mobility on the citywide transmission dynamics of 18 respiratory viruses in pre- and post-COVID-19 pandemic years.
 2024. _Nature Communications_, 15, 4164.
 [DOI](https://doi.org/10.1038/s41467-024-48528-2)
 * Paredes, M.I., **A.C.
 Perofsky**, _et al_.
 Local-scale phylodynamics reveal differential community impact of SARS-CoV-2 in a metropolitan US county.
 2024. _PLOS Pathogens_, 20(3), e1012117.
 [DOI](https://doi.org/10.1371/journal.ppat.1012117)
 * Tran-Kiem, C., M.I.
 Paredes, **A.C.
 Perofsky**, _et al_.
 Fine-scale spatial and social patterns of SARS-CoV-2 transmission patterns from identical pathogen sequences.
 2024. _medRxiv_, 2024.05.24.24307811.
-[Preprint](https://doi.org/10.1101/2024.05.24.24307811)
+[Preprint](https://doi.org/10.1101/2024.05.24.24307811) (In review)
 * **Perofsky, A.C.**, _et al_.
 The direct and indirect effects of the COVID-19 pandemic on private healthcare utilization in South Africa.
 2022. _Clinical Infectious Diseases_, 75(1), e1000-e1010.
 [DOI](https://doi.org/10.1093/cid/ciac055)

 ## Ecological and evolutionary drivers of influenza outbreaks in human and animal populations